Take Off Your Pants and Jacket Tour

-The Take Off Your Pants and Jacket Tour was a concert tour by rock band Blink-182.
-Launched in support of the group's 2001 album Take Off Your Pants and Jacket, the tour visited amphitheatres and arenas between July and September 2001.
+The Take Off Your Pants and Jacket Tour was a concert tour by the American rock band Blink-182, in support of the band's fourth studio album of the same name (2001).
+It began in Moline, Illinois on July 4, 2001, and concluded in Chula Vista, California on September 21, 2001.
+The tour encompassed 45 shows between the U.S. and Canada.
 The tour was supported by New Found Glory, Jimmy Eat World, Alkaline Trio and Midtown.